methodphoto/tablier/index.md

 ### Cupcakes

-**Minimum 12 of any one flavour, as I bake to order.**
+**Minimum 12 of any one flavour, as I bake to order.
+Local collection.**

 -  £30 for a box of 12 deep-filled cupcakes with buttercream swirl and sprinkles, in your choice of colour theme.
 -  £40 upwards for a box of 12 with bespoke fondant designs of your choice, or edible photo toppers

 ### Occasional Specials

 -  Box of 6 cupcakes from £20.
 Handmade toppers or edible photos are charged extra.
-Local collection.
 -  Treat boxes from £40.
 A mixed gift box of cupcakes, iced cookies, cakesicles, geodes, chocolates etc.

 ## <span id="flavours">CAKE FLAVOURS & FILLINGS</span>